1913 Indian Hendee Special

 Indian manufactured a 4 horsepower single in 1913 but their bread and butter machine was this 7 horsepower 61 cubic inch twin that was available in several variants.
 This motorcycle was the two-speed model without electrics and sold for $275.
 The same Hedstrom engine powered all the models, and featured heavier inlet valve rocker arms and heavier valve domes.
 The two-speed transmission worked through a hand change situated on the right side of the gas tank, something that would remain with Indians until their last days.
 Hand controls included a left hand throttle and a right hand spark advance, both using Indian’s double link control with mechanical linkage.
 The engine sat low in Indian’s loop frame and road jars were uniquely quelled by their Spring Cradle Frame utilizing leaf spring suspension in both the front and rear of the motorcycle.

 This particular 1913 example has been beautifully restored to resemble those used by the medical core during in WW1.
-This spectacular bike is a concourse winner and presently on display in the owner’s American residence.
+This spectacular bike is a concourse winner and presently on display in the owner’s American residence. the advertised price includes shipping & taxes into Sydney.
 Export clearance, shipping and arrival can be performed by Raidermoto.com to any country or port.

 For further information, more photos shipping, price or provenance inquiry, please feel welcome to contact RaiderMoto.com during office hours on +61 2 66512405, cell +61 423 559656, email firstname.lastname@example.org, or find us on Facebook RaiderMoto.com